 Memory will only be allocated to handle client application requests.
 In all cases a preallocated buffer can be provided by the client application to store XML data for further processing.

-A separate caching option is available that will create a node tree when a XML file gets opened.
-As a result node searches will be much faster at the cost of a small amount of memory (less than 16 bytes for every XML node in the file).
+A caching option is available which will create a node tree when an XML file gets opened.
+As a result node searches will be much faster at the cost of a small amount of memory (48 bytes on a 64-bit machine for every XML node in the file).